Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 This is called a Community Cloud.

-- In short: Community Cloud → Used by a specific group with common requirements
+- Community Cloud → Used by a specific group with common requirements